Your Credit Card Account Could Be Closed Due to Inactivity

 What to do when your credit card gets cancelled

-When you go years, or even months, without charging anything on your account, don't be surprised if the credit card issuer cancels the account.
-Your credit card issuer has the legal right to close your credit card account as it deems necessary.
-And an inactive credit card is often the prime candidate for being closed.
+When you go years, or even months, without charging anything on a credit card, don't be surprised if the issuer cancels your account.
+A credit card issuer has the legal right to close your account as it deems necessary, and inactivity is one of the most common reasons for closure.

 Why Creditors Close Inactive Accounts

 It all comes down to a business decision.
 Companies have a limit to the amount of credit they can extend, and they'd rather the lines of credit go to people who are going to make charges and incur interest.
 After all, that's a big part of how credit card companies make money.
 Closing your unused credit card gives the card issuer the ability to extend that line of credit to another borrower who will actually use the account—and help boost their bottom line.

 What Inactivity Cancellations Do To Your Credit Score

 If your account is closed it could increase your overall credit utilization—depending on the balance on all of your credit cards—which can hurt your overall credit score.